australasian-computer-music-association/acmc23-80-EcosystemMicrotonalExploration/article.md

 progression in family of scales being generated. (*Microtonality and the Tuning Systems of Erv Wilson*, n.d.)

-The eleven currently existing pages (more are yet to come) are
+The eleven currently existing pages (more are yet to come) are:

-Wilson's Garden -- a curated selection of Wilson's scales from the people behind the program.
+- Wilson's Garden -- a curated selection of Wilson's scales from the people behind the program.

-Moments of Symmetry -- the generalized mathematical prototype for the diatonic scale available in an infinity of variations.
-This page also generates generalized keyboard patterns for the scale being worked on.
- (*INTRODUCTION to ERV WILSON'S MOMENTS of SYMMETRY*, n.d.)
+- Moments of Symmetry -- the generalized mathematical prototype for the diatonic scale available in an infinity of variations.
+This page also generates generalized keyboard patterns for the scale being worked on.  (*INTRODUCTION to ERV WILSON'S MOMENTS of SYMMETRY*, n.d.)

-Persian 17 North Indian -- Wilson's theory of the derivation of North Indian ragas from a 17 note Persian master scale.
+- Persian 17 North Indian -- Wilson's theory of the derivation of North Indian ragas from a 17 note Persian master scale.

-Combination Product Sets -- many scales produced by multiplications of basic harmonic factors multiplied against each other.  (*WILSON ARCHIVES - COMBINATION PRODUCT SETS - CPS*, n.d.)
+- Combination Product Sets -- many scales produced by multiplications of basic harmonic factors multiplied against each other.  (*WILSON ARCHIVES - COMBINATION PRODUCT SETS - CPS*, n.d.)

-Euler Genus 6 -- a twenty note scale made from 6 factors, and all the subsets of that particular scale, which have 15, 10, 6, or 5 elements.
+- Euler Genus 6 -- a twenty note scale made from 6 factors, and all the subsets of that particular scale, which have 15, 10, 6, or 5 elements.

-Recurrence Relations -- the Fibonacci series is the recurrent sequence prototype here, but there are many different recurrence relations available, each with many generating factors.
+- Recurrence Relations -- the Fibonacci series is the recurrent sequence prototype here, but there are many different recurrence relations available, each with many generating factors.
 (Wilson, 1993)

-Equal Temperaments -- not just octave related, but any number of divisions of any interval up to 128.
+- Equal Temperaments -- not just octave related, but any number of divisions of any interval up to 128.
 All variations are recorded in real-time for changing temperaments.

-Tritriadic Scales -- a generalisation of John Chalmers' method of generating scales.
+- Tritriadic Scales -- a generalisation of John Chalmers' method of generating scales.
 Again, all variations can be recorded in real time for changing scales.

-Scala -- a utility for accessing scales derived from Scala files.
+- Scala -- a utility for accessing scales derived from Scala files.
 The "complete" Scala archive (5158 scales in the most recent version) is available in the "bundled" page, and the "user" page allows you to add your own.
 Any changes in scales made during a piece can be recorded, allowing for continually changing modulations.

-Co-Prime Grid -- this sets up a grid of criss-crossing harmonic and subharmonic relations.
+- Co-Prime Grid -- this sets up a grid of criss-crossing harmonic and subharmonic relations.
 The tonality diamonds of Partch and Novarro are the prototype here.
 This diagram will also allow those with touch-screens to play these scales as if on a touch-sensitive keyboard.
 (Wilson, 1999)

-Diamonds -- these are cross sets of all the ratios of between 3 and 8 factors.
+- Diamonds -- these are cross sets of all the ratios of between 3 and 8 factors.
 Each page then has the complete scale and all the harmonic and subharmonic subsets available in that scale.
 Again, any changes made during performance will be recorded allowing for far-reaching progressions and modulations.
 (Wilson, 1970)

 It can be seen from even these brief descriptions that the tuning universe of Erv Wilson is immense, and this program allows you to start